sheldonkwoodward/CLIpper/README.rst

 clipper
 =======
-A bare-bones command line program implementing the click and clint package.
+clipper is a bare-bones command line program implementing the click and clint package.
+It provides a basis for new CLIs making it quick and easy to get it up and running.

 clipper uses both click and clint to get the most out of your CLI. click offers useful features when creating your command structure while clint offers great user interaction features such as colored text and piping.